 As long as you get lightweight ones, these waterproof Dry Bags are great for separating items in your pack.
 (I like to organize this way, so I don’t have to sift through loose belongings to get to what I need).
 They take up almost no room, and add additional levels of protection against toiletry leakage or pervasive humidity.
 We especially like them for our electronics when we are in tropical climates.

 Absolutely invaluable to us throughout all kinds of travel have been our Headlamps.
 They’re compact and light, and so useful in so many ways.
 I use mine almost every day, and it never leaves my purse.

-Where, oh where would a traveler/camper/outdoorsy person be without a Pack Towel?
+Where, oh where would a traveler/camper/outdoorsy person be without a Travel Towel?
 They’re perfect: they are lightweight, they come in different sizes of super-small, they absorb way more than you would ever expect them to, then dry way faster than they should considering how much water they just absorbed.
 In short – they’re magic!

-Really Flat Bowls, Plates, Cups
+Really Flat (Folding) Bowls, Plates, Cups

 I was introduced to folding plates, bowls, and cups while camping in Canada, and we brought these nifty folding plates and bowls around the world with us.
 They are incredibly lightweight and flat, and can tolerate both hot and cold foods.
 The cups in particular are quite the feat of impossible-ness – I mean seriously: a folding origami cup?
 That works?
 (Yes).